 It’s not easy being new in Japan.
 The first issue is that until you get up to speed on the language, you really can’t do anything useful.
 You can’t read signs, you can’t understand anyone or anything, and it seems like everyone is rushing all around you to get from one place to the next.
 It can be like standing in the eye of a cultural hurricane.

 Once you are finally able to speak for yourself, you may still feel as if you’re just not fitting in.
 This is due to the variety of unspoken Japanese rules and customs that can be confusing for newcomers.
 But once you learn them, they can be a wonderful cultural souvenir to take back home with you.

-Before the Toast
+Japanese Drinking Etiquette Tip #1: Before the Toast

 Do not arrive late.
 Being late can be a source of concern to your Japanese host and can be considered rude.
 Arriving late can be a hassle for everyone because they might think that you are lost and can’t find your way.
 The best way to avoid giving your host grief is to show up around ten minutes early.

 An invitation to drink in Japan can arrive in many of different contexts.
 It’s part of the Japanese business cultural experience that colleagues and their superiors share after work drinks, but can just as easily be a casual gathering of friends.
 Whatever the circumstances, there are important rules to observe if you don’t want to seem rude or ignorant.

 After the introductions, take your seat.
 The seat closest to the entrance is called shimoza (lower seat), so the politest thing to do under any circumstance is to sit there or someplace close to it.
 Whatever you do, don’t sit at the back of the room away from the entrance!
 This one is the kamiza; a seat for higher-ranking members.

 The first drink is poured for everyone at the same time.
 Before you start sipping, wait for the magic word: “Kanpai!”
 When you clink the glasses, yours should be at a lower angle than your superior’s or elder’s.
 Respecting those rules creates a moment of friendship and bonding, which is the first step in making new friendships.

-Don’t let the alcohol take over!
+Don’t let the Japanese alcohol take over!
 After the first drink, remember to stay attentive and watch the glasses of others around you.
 When their glasses are empty, ask what they want to drink and pour it for them.
 If your glass is empty, wait for somebody to ask if you want a refill, as serving yourself will seem too casual in front of your senior and superior.

 To pour a drink for someone else, use both hands to hold the bottle.
 Make sure the bottle’s label is facing up, and that your left hand is supporting it at the center.
 The glass should be held at a slight angle by the person receiving the drink to facilitate the refill.
 It's also considered a humble gesture to initially pretend to refuse the drink.
 The person pouring always insists, as it is considered to be a key part of hospitality.